lac-dcc/chimera/README.md

   <img alt="jotai drawing" src="./assets/images/Banner.png" width="100%" height="auto"/></br>
 </p>

 ## Goals
+This repository contains **ChiGen** and **ChiBench**, two tools designed to test and debug electronic design automation (EDA) tools.
+Below, you'll find descriptions of each tool and how they can be utilized.

+### Chibench

 **ChiBench** consists of a large collection of Verilog programs mined from open-source github repositories.
 The goal of this benchmark suite is to test and debug electronic design automation (EDA) tools, such as the [Jasper Formal Verification Platform](https://www.cadence.com/en_US/home/tools/system-design-and-verification/formal-and-static-verification.html) or [Intel Quartus](https://www.intel.com.br/content/www/br/pt/products/details/fpga/development-tools/quartus-prime.html).